satyamyadav/blog/source/_posts/es-6-pipeline.md

 ...you can use an arrow function to handle multi-argument functions.

 --------------------------

 `Thank You !!`

->  Your thoughts , suggestions or corrections are most welcome !!, Please feel free to share them below.
-I will test some more complex examples and will share If I found anything interesting.
+>  Your thoughts , suggestions or corrections are most welcome !!, Please feel free to share them below. will test some more complex examples and will share If I found anything interesting.

 References :